vaddi/basic/README.md

 ## JavaScript ##

 The Base Template contains some JavaScript Files for clock, pageload and to highlight the current navigation link.
+All files will be added to page head by `tpl/head.php`

 ## Application Exporter ##